ghorbani-ali/ansible-role-install-prestashop/README.md

 Prestashop installation Ansible Role
 =========

-### Easy installation of PrestaShop 8.x on Debian/Ubuntu
+### Easy installation of PrestaShop 8.x on Debian/Ubuntu using Ansible

 # Requirements